 - Three position frame easily goes from upright to reclined to bed

-- Complete futon set - futon frame and solid covered futon mattress made in the USA
+- Complete futon set - futon frame and made in USA solid covered futon mattress

 5. Best Choice Products Split Back Linen Futon